Kebbiconnect/kconnect/replit.md

 The platform utilizes a mobile-first design philosophy, implemented with Tailwind CSS for responsiveness and Alpine.js for interactive elements.
 It adheres to KPN's official color palette (Green, White, Blue) and incorporates a dark mode toggle for user preference.
 Navigation is streamlined with a professional bar featuring the KPN logo and a dedicated mobile menu.
 Public-facing pages include Home, About Us, Leadership, News & Campaigns, Media Gallery, Contact, Support Us, FAQ, and Code of Conduct.
 Animations and micro-interactions are integrated across the site, including login, mobile menus, and dashboards, to enhance user experience.

 ### Technical Implementations
 The system is built on Django and structured into modular applications: `core`, `staff`, `leadership`, `campaigns`, `donations`, `media`, and `events`.
 It features a custom `User` model with a comprehensive role-based authentication and authorization system, supporting 41 distinct leadership roles across State, Zonal, LGA, and Ward tiers.
 Each role is assigned a specific dashboard and permissions.
-The registration process includes dynamic cascading dropdowns for location selection, real-time vacancy checks, gender collection, and mandatory Facebook page follow verification to enforce seat limits.
+The registration process includes dynamic cascading dropdowns for location selection, real-time vacancy checks, gender collection, and interactive Facebook page follow verification via button (with localStorage persistence).
+The tier selection system automatically hides tiers with no vacant positions and clearly differentiates statewide roles (State Executive) from location-specific roles (Zonal, LGA, Ward).

 ### Feature Specifications
 - **User Management**: Custom user model, role-based permissions, disciplinary actions (Warning, Suspension, Dismissal with two-tier approval), and full member management.